 The application period for the summer 2016 session is now open.
 Application instructions are provided on the ASPIRE page.

 College Prep is a program to help students prepare for, apply to, and succeed in college.
 Admission is by competitive application, and is open to all area high school students.
 Applicants who are interested in STEM and who have demonstrated need (such as a low-income background, first generation college experience, lack of mentors) are encouraged to apply.
 Applications are available in March of each year for the summer program.
 You may sign up to receive an application by contacting Will Gray at firstname.lastname@example.org.

 APL hosts Girl Power, a STEM expo for middle and high school girls, with support from the Maryland Space Business Roundtable and The Women's Giving Circle of Howard County.
-The event features hands-on activities, cool demonstrations, and take-home material for the girls to encourage an interest in STEM careers.
+The annual event features hands-on activities, cool demonstrations, and take-home material for the girls to encourage an interest in STEM careers.
 Girls have the opportunity to talk to professional women in STEM careers such as aerospace, computer science, electrical engineering, geology, information technology, and space mission engineering.
 There is no registration required.
-Girl Power is scheduled for March 6, 2016, from 2:00 to 5:00 p.m.
-More information will be available soon.
+Girl Power is scheduled for March 10, 2019.
+More details will be provided closer to the event.

 Maryland MESA (Mathematics, Engineering, Science Achievement) is an after- or before-school enrichment program that engages students in hands-on applications of math, engineering, science, and technology concepts through projects and competitions.
 In addition, high school students participate in college preparation workshops and presentations, which include information about the college admission process.
-Contact MESA at 240-228-5382 (Washington, DC, area) or 443-778-5382 (Baltimore area).
+Contact MESA at 240-228-7836..